videochat-extension/skipper/README.md

 - Use it solo to skip with the left arrow key instead of mouse clicks
 - Hook it up with Videochat Extension to let it make the skip calls for you

-Works like a charm anywhere you can click with your mouse!
+Works like a charm anywhere you can skip with your mouse!

 # Installation